Pyseas/pypelay/docs/user_guide.md

 # User guide
-If you have followed the installation instructions then you have VS Code open in a workspace folder with a virtual environment, into which you've installed the *pypelay* package.

 Run the pipelay analysis by following each of the below sections in sequence.

-## Getting started
+## New project setup
+If you have followed the installation instructions then you have VS Code open in a new folder, with a virtual environment into which you've installed the *pypelay* package.

 Create a new python file, e.g. *main.py*.

 At the top of the file, import the *pypelay* and *pathlib*